Hard-Link Migration Store

 Hard disk space

-command-line option proceeds with creating the migration store only if there are 250 megabytes (MB) of free space on the hard disk.
+The /hardlink command-line option proceeds with creating the migration store only if there are 250 megabytes (MB) of free space on the hard disk.
 If every volume involved in the migration is formatted as NTFS, 250 MB should be enough space to ensure success for almost every hard-link migration, regardless on the size of the migration.

-It isn't necessary to estimate the size of a hard-link migration store since hard-link migration store on NTFS volumes will be relatively small and require much less incremental space than other store options.
+It isn't necessary to estimate the size of a hard-link migration store since a hard-link migration store on an NTFS volume is relatively small and require much less incremental space than other store options.
 Estimating the size of a migration store is only useful in scenarios where the migration store is large.
-The only case where the local store can be large with hard-link migrations is when non-NTFS file systems exist on the system and the non-NTFS files system contain data that needs to be migrated.
-Since NTFS has been the default file system format for Windows XP and newer operating systems, this situation is unusual.
+The only case where the local store can be large with hard-link migrations is:

 Migration store path on multiple volumes